Exabyte-io/documentation/docs/tutorials/dft/chemical/interpolated-sets.md

 ## Upload Initial and Final Images to Materials Collection

-The datafiles containing the structural information about the H3 molecule should then be [uploaded](../../../materials/actions/upload.md) to the account-owned collection of materials.
+The datafiles containing the structural information about the initial and final states of the H3 molecule under consideration should then be [uploaded](../../../materials/actions/upload.md) to the account-owned collection of materials.

 For the sake of the present tutorial, we will consider the following two POSCAR files, containing the structural parameters for the initial and final molecular configurations respectively:

 ```bash
 initial